-The guideline value refers to raw water; although water should only be used for drinking only AFTER limited treatment has taken place.
-Limited treatment refers to treatment that is NOT conventional.
-Conventional treatment includes all flocculation, sedimentation, filtration and disinfection.
+The guideline value refers to raw water; although water should only be used for drinking AFTER limited treatment has taken place, so the E. coli counts shown on the table are BEFORE treatment.
+Limited treatment refers to treatment such as boiling and does not refer to more conventional and formal treatment such as flocculation, sedimentation, filtration and disinfection..